 If you need a friendly ear, someone to chat with or peer support, Nyyti is an organisation supporting students’ mental health and life management skills.
 In addition, the chaplains of the University of Helsinki are there for you, regardless of your religious background and convictions.

-For students who are parents, Little HYY provides a cheap childcare service where you can bring your child to for 3 hours per day, for example during a lecture or an examination.
+For students who are parents, Little HYY provides a cheap childcare service.
+You can bring your child to the childcare for maximum four hours per day, for example during a lecture or an examination.

 To take care of your religious needs, and/or your mental or spiritual wellbeing, you are welcome to use the multi-faith prayer room in the main building of the university.

 Read more about the services for students related to healthcare and wellbeing.